rulego/rulego/endpoint/README.md

 It allows you to easily create and start different receiving services, such as http, mqtt, kafka, gRpc, websocket, schedule, tpc, udp, etc., to achieve data integration of heterogeneous systems, and then perform conversion, processing, flow, etc. operations according to different requests or messages, and finally hand them over to the rule chain or component for processing.

+Additionally, it supports dynamic creation and updates through `DSL`.

 <img src="../doc/imgs/endpoint/endpoint.png">
 <div style="text-align: center;">Endpoint architecture diagram</div>